GoogleChrome/web.dev/src/site/content/en/accessible/use-semantic-html/index.md

 ## Keyboard support for free (and better mobile experiences)

-There are a number of built-in interactive elements, with proper semantics and keyboard support.
-Generally speaking, the ones most developers use are:
+There are a number of built-in interactive elements with proper semantics and keyboard support.
+The ones most developers use are:

 - [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a)
 - [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button)